 When must my ballot be received by Clerk to be processed in time to be counted?

-- Military/Overseas - postmarked by the date of the election, 5/08 and received by noon 10 days following the election, if mailed.
-If e-mailed or faxed the ballot must be received in time for the ballot to be delivered to the appropriate precinct, generally 12:00 noon on Election Day.
+- Military/Overseas - postmarked by the date of the election, 5/5 and received by noon 10 days following the election, if mailed.
+If e-mailed or faxed the ballot must be received by noon on Election Day.

 When is absentee voting in Clerk’s office?